faustbrian/intl/docs/language-locale.md

----
-title: Language & Locale Value Objects
-description: Working with languages and locales using the Language and Locale value objects in Cline Intl
----

 The `Language` and `Locale` value objects provide type-safe handling of language codes and locale identifiers, with localized names powered by Symfony Intl.
 These work together to enable proper internationalization support in your Laravel application.

 ## Language Value Object